-Gateway maintains considerable latitude in regard to which steps of the process to follow and the final composition of the investigative report.
+Gateway maintains considerable latitude in regard to which steps of the process to follow and the final composition of the investigative report in all cases except sex discrimination.

 4. Impermissible Questions and Inquiries

 Gateway and parties cannot make inquiries or consider or seek evidence of any party that relate to: